Bundesliga: Business model

 In the 2009–10 season the Bundesliga's turnover was €1.7bn, broken down into match-day revenue (€424m), sponsorship receipts (€573m) and broadcast income (€594m).
 That year it was the only European football league where clubs collectively made a profit.
 Bundesliga clubs paid less than 50% of revenue in players' wages, the lowest percentage out of the European leagues.
 The Bundesliga has the lowest ticket prices and the highest average attendance among Europe's five major leagues.

 Bundesliga clubs tend to form close associations with local firms, several of which have since grown into big global companies; in a comparison of leading Bundesliga and Premiership clubs, Bayern Munich received 55% of its revenue from company sponsorship deals, while Manchester United got 37%.

 Bundesliga clubs are required to be majority-owned by German club members (known as the 50+1 rule to discourage control by a single entity) and operate under tight restrictions on the use of debt for acquisitions (a team only receives an operating licence if it has solid financials); as a result 11 of the 18 clubs were profitable after the 2008–09 season.
 By contrast, in the other major European leagues numerous high-profile teams have come under ownership of foreign billionaires and a significant number of clubs have high levels of debt.

 Exceptions to the 50+1 rule allow Bayer Leverkusen, TSG 1899 Hoffenheim, and VfL Wolfsburg to be owned by corporations or individual investors.
 In the cases of Bayer Leverkusen and Wolfsburg, the clubs were founded by major corporations (respectively Bayer AG and Volkswagen) as sports clubs for their employees, while Hoffenheim has long received its primary support from SAP co-founder Dietmar Hopp, who played in the club's youth system.

 After 2000 the German Football Association and the Bundesliga required every club to run a youth academy with the aim of developing local talent for the club and the national team.
 As of 2010 the Bundesliga and second Bundesliga spend €75m a year on these youth academies, which train five thousand players aged 12–18.
 This increased the percentage of under-23-year-olds in the Bundesliga from 6% in 2000 to 15% in 2010.
 This in turn allows more money to be spent on the smaller number of players that are bought.

 In the 2000s, the Bundesliga was regarded as competitive, as five teams won the league title.
 This contrasted with the English Premier League, then dominated by a "Big Four" (Manchester United, Chelsea, Liverpool, and Arsenal), as well as France's Ligue 1, won seven consecutive years by Lyon.
-Since then, however, a resurgent Bayern Munich has won each year from 2013 to 2023.
+Since then, however, a resurgent Bayern Munich won each year from 2013 to 2023.